What is it like to play on a Travel team?

 Unfortunately, friend requests (and coach requests) are not used for the evaluation and placement or players.
 It is based on the individual player’s aptitude only.

-What Is The Schedule In The Fall
+What Is The Schedule for the Season?

 Further Questions